dev-chenxing/mwse-modding-tutorial/docs/1_introduction.md

 event.register(tes3.event.initialized, initializedCallback)
 ```

 Here, `tes3.event.initialized` is the event name and `initializedCallback` is the function to call when `initialized` event is fired.
-Same as before I will write some information to print.
+Same as before let's write some information to print out to MWSE.log.

 ```lua
 mwse.log("[Craftable Bandage] Initialized")